HaaLeo/vscode-timing/README.md

 * `timing.clipboard.writingEnabled`: Indicates whether the result of the conversion is written to the clipboard.
 When enabled, no result view will be shown.
 * `timing.customFormats`: An array of custom source/target formats used to convert from/to.
 * `timing.hideResultViewOnEnter`: Indicates whether the result view is hidden when enter is pressed.
 When set to `false` the command will restart.
-* `timing.hiddenCommands`: List of commands that shall be hidden from the command palette.
+* `timing.hiddenCommands`: An array of commands that shall be hidden from the command palette.
 * `timing.hoverDuration.enabled`: Controls whether the duration hover is enabled or disabled.
 * `timing.hoverDuration.sourceUnit`: Indicates the source epoch unit for the duration hover preview.
 It can be either "s", "ms" or "ns".
 * `timing.hoverDuration.useISOTargetFormat`: Indicates whether the ISO 8601 duration definition is used as target format for the hover.